iron-software/IronPdfJava.Examples/examples/security-and-metadata/README.md

 ***Based on <https://ironpdf.com/examples/security-and-metadata/>***

-IronPDF provides robust tools for adjusting PDF metadata and security parameters.
-It allows for setting PDF files as read-only, unprintable, password-protected, and encrypted.
-Additionally, developers can manipulate metadata by creating new properties or altering existing ones.
+IronPDF provides robust features for altering PDF metadata and security settings.
+This includes the capability to make PDF files read-only, non-printable, password-protected, and encrypted.
+Metadata modification allows for defining new properties and editing existing ones.

-When utilizing IronPDF for Java to modify a PDF's metadata, a `MetadataManager` instance must be acquired first.
-This manager class facilitates easy and direct manipulation of metadata through its various methods.
-Developers can conveniently manage standard metadata attributes such as `Producer`, `CreationDate`, `Creator`, `Author`, `Keywords`, `Subject`, `Title`, and `ModifiedDate` using getters and setters named identically to these properties.

-Here’s how to modify several attributes of a PDF using IronPDF:
+When working with PDF metadata in IronPDF for Java, the first step for a developer is to obtain a reference to the `MetadataManager` class.
+This class facilitates direct access and amendments to the PDF's metadata.
+With it, developers can effortlessly read and modify standard metadata properties using straightforward getters and setters.

+Here are the metadata properties that can be managed directly:

+- `Producer`
+- `CreationDate`
+- `Creator`
+- `Author`
+- `Keywords`
+- `Subject`
+- `Title`
+- `ModifiedDate`

-- Use `setAuthor`, `setTitle`, `setKeywords`, and `setModifiedDate` methods to update the author, title, keywords, and modification date of the PDF document.
+The following code snippet illustrates how to use methods like `setAuthor`, `setTitle`, `setKeywords`, and `setModifiedDate` to update the corresponding metadata fields in an active document.

-For properties not included in the standard list, the `getAnyMetadata` and `setAnyMetadata` methods can be used to access and set any metadata attribute by specifying its name.
+For properties not listed above, the methods `getAnyMetadata` and `setAnyMetadata` enable interaction with any other desired property by specifying its name.

-Security modifications in a PDF are managed by accessing its `SecurityManager`.
-By invoking `getSecurity` on a `PdfDocument`, one can obtain this manager and apply various restrictions based on the document's intended usage.
+On the security front, adjustments must be handled through a `SecurityManager`, which can be accessed by executing `getSecurity` on a `PdfDocument`.
+This manager allows you to implement various restrictions on the PDF, according to your needs.

-Developers have the option to use a `SecurityOptions` object to finely tune the security settings of a PDF document.
+Java developers might utilize a `SecurityOptions` object to have finer control over the PDF's security configurations.

-For a more comprehensive understanding of IronPDF's functionalities across different development environments and further exploration, visit [IronPDF Documentation and Features](https://ironpdf.com/technology/html-to-pdf/).
-To explore more solutions from Iron Software, check out [Iron Software's Official Website](https://ironsoftware.com/).
+For additional insights and to uncover the full spectrum of IronPDF's functionalities across different development environments, consider visiting the [IronPDF Documentation and Features](https://ironpdf.com/technology/html-to-pdf/).
+To learn more about Iron Software's suite of products, visit [Iron Software's Official Website](https://ironsoftware.com/).